 Lecturer on Law

-Robert is a Clinical Instructor in the Harvard Law School’s Criminal Justice Institute (CJI).
-Prior to joining CJI, Robert was in private practice specializing in criminal defense, appeals, and corporate due diligence and compliance.
-In addition to his private practice, Robert dedicated significant time providing court appointed legal representation to indigent defendants in District and Superior Courts in Massachusetts as a member of Suffolk Lawyers for Justice and Middlesex Defense Attorneys bar advocate programs.
-He has represented over a thousand clients in all phases of criminal proceedings from minor misdemeanors to serious felonies.
+Robert is a Senior Clinical Instructor and Lecturer on Law at Harvard Law School’s Criminal Justice Institute (CJI) where he teaches third year law students criminal defense practice.
+Prior to joining CJI, Robert was in private practice specializing in criminal defense, appellate practice, corporate due diligence and compliance.
+Robert dedicated significant time providing court appointed legal representation to indigent defendants in District and Superior Courts in Massachusetts as a member of Suffolk Lawyers for Justice and Middlesex Defense Attorneys bar advocate programs for ten years.
+He has represented over a thousand clients charged with minor misdemeanors and serious felonies from pre-arraignment to appeals.
 He has taught the Trial Advocacy Workshop at Harvard Law School since 2009.
-Prior to practicing law, Robert was a high school English teacher in California.
+Prior to practicing law, he was a high school English teacher in California.
 Robert is licensed to practice before the Supreme Judicial Court for Massachusetts and the U.S. District Court for the District of Massachusetts.
-He earned a B.A. from Morehouse College (‘94), an Ed.M from Harvard University Graduate School of Education (‘95), and a J.D. from Northeastern University (‘99).
+He earned a B.A. from Morehouse College (‘94), an Ed.M from Harvard University (‘95), and a J.D. from Northeastern University (‘99).